M-Hisham/Estimating-slicing-effect-on-spinal-MNs/README.md

 2. Compile the mod files.

 ## Files description
-* hoc files are for the full and the sliced models of MN#3
+* .hoc files are for the full and the sliced models of MN#3
-* mod. files are for the activa channels included in the cell models
+* .mod files are for the activa channels included in the cell models
 * .py files are for adding the dendritic CaPIC channels.